Manu098vm/Tera-Finder/README.md

 Powered by [PKHeX](https://github.com/kwsch/PKHeX) and [pkNX](https://github.com/kwsch/pkNX).

-## Building/How To Use
+## How To
+### Building
+You can use any C# 10 & .NET 6.0 compatible IDE such as Visual Studio to compile this program.

+Select either Debug or Release and click Build -> Build Solution.

+The Standalone Launcher will be placed in `TeraFinder.Launcher/bin/`.

+The Plugin files will be placed in `bin/`.

+### Standalone Launcher Usage
+Open the `TeraFinder.Launcher.exe` program to open its GUI.

+In order to unlock all the functionalities, load a valid SV Save File by drag & drop or click the `Load Save File` button.

+The usage should be fairly intuitive.

+### PKHeX Plugin Usage
 Currently the plugin only works with a .NET 6 build of PKHeX.

-You can use any C# IDE such as Visual Studio to compile both the [PKHeX](https://github.com/kwsch/PKHeX) main program and this Plugin.
+You'll need to compile PKHeX from its [source code](https://github.com/kwsch/PKHeX) in order to obtain that.

-Once the Plugin has been compiled, copy-paste the `net6.0-windows` directory from `/bin/Release` to the `PKHeX/plugins` folder.
+Copy-paste the plugin directory to the `PKHeX/plugins` folder.

 Create the `PKHeX/plugins` folder if not already existing.

 Open PKHeX and you'll find the tools this Plugin offers under `Tools -> Tera Finder Plugin`.

+### Support
-If you have any issues with the steps described above, feel free to ask for support in my [Discord server](https://discord.gg/F9nMfvw9sS).
+If you have any issues, feel free to ask for support in my [Discord server](https://discord.gg/F9nMfvw9sS).

 ## Credits and Thanks